Dry Pint To Dry Ounces

 Q: Can I use a liquid measuring cup to measure dry ingredients?

 A: While you might be able to estimate, it’s not recommended.
-Dry ingredients tend to settle differently, and liquid measuring cups are not calibrated for accurate dry volume measurement.
+In practice, dry ingredients tend to settle differently, and liquid measuring cups are not calibrated for accurate dry volume measurement.
 Use dry measuring cups for accurate measurements.

 Q: Are dry ounces and fluid ounces the same?